License Renewal Questions

 This multi-step disciplinary process is very complicated and time consuming.
 Many out-of-state clients retain my services after receiving a disciplinary notice from a Pennsylvania licensing board — whether or not they reported the criminal contact or disciplinary action properly.

 In order to maintain or renew your license in Pennsylvania, you are required to disclose disciplinary actions brought by other states, along with certain interactions with the criminal justice system.
-Failing to make those disclosures cannot only threaten your license renewal but may also be iteslf considered a disciplinary issue.
+Failing to make those disclosures cannot only threaten your license renewal but may also be itself considered a disciplinary issue.

 Renewing Your License After a Disciplinary Action?